slyfox1186/imagemagick-build-script/README.md

 # imagemagick-build-script-
 A smart build script for Imagemagick and its additional modules.
 Automatically locates the latest code available each time the script is run.

-## To build use one of the below methods
+### To install ImageMagick use one of the below methods

 #### Git Clone
 ```bash